 Rejuvenate your soul in the lap of mountains, amid the enchanting rhododendron forests, changing landscapes and panoramas, and engross yourself in the majestic twin peaks of Mt.
-Machapuchare.
+Machhapuchchhre

-As they say, the journey of a thousand miles begins with a single step, I and my friends barely knew that we would have one of the most memorable trips of our life when we planned a trek to Mardi Base Camp (MBC), during our winter vacation.
+As they say, the journey of a thousand miles begins with a single step, my friends and I barely knew that we would have one of the most memorable trips of our life when we planned a trek to Mardi Base Camp (MBC), during our winter vacation.
 Mardi trek was quite popular during this time of the year and we could see people posting pictures on social media standing atop of MBC.
 The photos certainly added fuel to our excitement, so we did a little research.
-Mardi turned out to be a middle level trek which can be easily done by beginners as well.
+Mardi turned out to be a middle-level trek which can be easily done by beginners as well.
 As soon as the vacation began we thought of setting off on our journey.
 So on Jan 3, we took a bus to Pokhara.
-We stayed there overnight and then the next morning, we headed to Baglung buspark and hopped on a bus leaving to Kande village.
-We had our breakfast in Kande and started our trek to the Australian base camp from there.
+We stayed there overnight and then the next morning, we headed to Baglung bus park and hopped on a bus leaving to Kande Village.
+We had our breakfast in Kande and started our trek to the Australian Base Camp from there.

 How to get there: Travel to Pokhara by bus or a flight and a ride to Kande village.
 Trek to Australian Base camp-Forest camp-Low camp-High camp and straight to Mardi base camp.